 - Cookies remain soft & fresh for 7 days in an airtight container at room temperature.

-- Cream of tartar is required for this recipe.
+- Cream of Tartar: Cream of tartar is required for this recipe.
 Please see the text of the post for more information.